SMF is fast and loose with require_any/service dependencies

 Also, allow me to state for the record just how upset I am that the flag is really called "satbility" and is not a typo.

-Updated by Andrew Stormont about 3 years ago
+Updated by Andrew Stormont over 3 years ago

 Let me clarify what the 'satbility' flag is supposed to do.
 The dependency functions return 1 (satisfied), 0 (unsatisfied) or -1 (unsatisfiable).
 Because it takes a bit more work to determine if a dependency is unsatisfiable and that information is not always needed, the satbilility flag can be used to turn it off.
 In that case functions should only return 1 or 0.